 Midwest Gypsy Swing Festival

-press release: Madison's renowned Gypsy Jazz band, Harmonious Wail, will hold its star-studded Midwest Gypsy Swing Fest on Friday, Sept.
-15 and Saturday, Sept.
-16, 2017, featuring an amazing slate of visiting Gypsy jazz musicians at Art in The Barn, 5927 Adams Rd, Fitchburg, WI, 53575.
+press release: Madison's renowned Gypsy jazz band, Harmonious Wail, will hold its star-studded Midwest Gypsy Swing Fest on Friday, Sept.
+13, and Saturday, Sept.
+14, 2019, featuring an amazing slate of visiting Gypsy jazz musicians at Art in The Barn, 5927 Adams Road, Fitchburg, just south of Madison.

 The Midwest Gypsy Swing Fest b